M2I-CySat/CySat-Communications/README.md

 # CySat-Communications
-Files and design files for all CySat communication systems including the radio and antenna system.
+Files and design files for all CySat communication systems including the radio, antenna system, and ground station software and documentation.